rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    - Added a mention about checks to ensure that YANG modules fit into the line limits of an I-D.
    - Added new text about checks of JSON encoded examples.
    - Added pointers to the IPv4/IPv6 addresses/prefixes that reserved for documentation.
+   - Updated many examples to be aligned woth the consistent indentation recommendation.
    - Updated the IANA considerations to encourage registration requests to indicate whether a module is maintained by IANA or not.
    - Added guidelines for IANA-maintained modules.